 To present different translations properly, info about language name, text direction, plural definitions and language code is needed.

-While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) to any existing language object.
+While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) from the File mask to any existing language object.

 You can further adjust this mapping at project level by Language aliases.

 If no exact match can be found, an attempt will be made to best fit it into an existing language.
 Following steps are tried:

 Ignoring the default country code for a given language—choosing

 Should that also fail, a new language definition will be created using the

 defaults (left to right text direction, one plural).
 The automatically created